Ruth Thompson Dickins

-Ruth Idella Thompson Dickins (born June 9, 1906) was an American socialite convicted of the 1948 murder of her mother, Idella Thompson.
+Ruth Idella Thompson Dickins (June 9, 1906 - January 22, 1996) was an American socialite convicted of the 1948 murder of her mother, Idella Thompson.

 Early life and family

 Dickins, born Ruth Idella Thompson on June 9, 1906, was raised in Leland, Mississippi.
 Her father, Joseph Wood Thompson, was a pioneer planter and cotton merchant in Washington County who operated the Lewis, Archer, and Perrin Plantations and the Leland Mercantile Company, served as the treasurer of the Leland Business League and the Leland Law and Order League, served as president of the Board of Mississippi Levee Commissioners, and served on the city's Board of Alderman.
 Her mother, Idella Elizabeth Long Thompson, was a prominent Mississippi Delta socialite and the daughter of Dr. John A. Long and Virginia Stovall Long.
 She and her family attended the First Baptist Church of Leland.

 Dickins grew up in her family's mansion, a large Queen Anne style house located at 111 North Deer Creek Drive West in Leland.
 She lived in the house with her parents, sister, two brothers, and a cousin.
 In 1920, the family home was renovated in the Colonial Revival style by the T.J.
 Harvey & Company.
 During the Great Mississippi Flood of 1927, the grounds of the family home flooded, but water only rose to the top step of the porch.

 Dickins' father, Joseph Wood Thompson, died in 1939 after being shot in his house.
 According to court transcripts, Dickins claimed her father had committed suicide, possibly due to financial struggles during the Great Depression.
 After her father's death, Dickins' mother sold their house to James Rabun Jones and Josie Pattinson Jones, a distant cousin, and moved into the Jones' old house down the street.